Crabsjava/Crabsjava.github.io/README.md

 # Crabs LLC

-## Crabs LLC Is An Company That Is Focusing On Game Hosting Such As GTA SA:MP, Minecraft Bedrock/Java Edition Servers And More
+## Crabs Hosting Is An Hosting That Is Focusing On Game Hosting Such As GTA SA:MP, Minecraft Bedrock/Java Edition Servers And More

 ### Crabs Hosting Also Offer Gamedev Service